wakywayne/WakyWayneBlog/posts/NextJS-FrameWork.md

 # Set Up
 **create-next-app name-of-project**
 - _app.js file is where in the component tag whatever the current page is will be rendered
+- *This is now your root layout component I believe*
 - css is stored in module system Home.module.css
-    - The only place you can import global styles is in app.js
 - *Make a layout Component that will wrap each page*
+- *INce again they now have a built in layout system for this*
 ```javascript
         import Head from 'next/head'
         import { useRouter } from 'next/router'